screenplaydev/docs/guides/graphite-cli/creating-a-stack.md

 Now that you've created a stack, you can use Graphite's CLI to easily visualize it in your terminal.

 ### Creating a branch without staged changes
 Graphite supports creating your branch before starting to code!
 In order for Graphite's branch metadata to correctly track dependencies, Graphite will create an empty commit if you create a branch without staged changes, which you are free to either amend or commit on top of with the [**commit-level commands**](updating-a-mid-stack-branch.md).
+If you prefer not to amend commits, you can avoid an empty commit in your history with squash-and-merge.